CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 Customer success is the path to higher revenues and higher customer retention, with one director estimating that customer success was responsible for 90% of long term revenues.

-If you’re going to aim for customer success, you’re going to need to employ metrics which track their satisfaction and give you an abundance of actionable information.
+If you’re going to aim for customer success, you’re going to need to employ strategies to collect detailed customer feedback, measure customer satisfaction, and provide an abundance of actionable information to improve your customer experience.

 How Can My Company Reach Customer Success By Measuring Customer Satisfaction?